Loading NuWatt Energy...

 Even after the federal credit expires, an EV charger is a valuable home investment.
 Level 2 home charging is significantly cheaper per mile than public charging, and having a home charger increases EV convenience and can add value to your property.

 NuWatt Energy installs Level 2 home EV chargers and commercial charging stations across our service areas.
-Our licensed electricians handle everything from permit to power-on, and we help you verify your Section 30C eligibility before scheduling.
+Our licensed electricians handle everything from permit to power-on, and we help you find the state and utility EV charger rebates you still qualify for.

 Professional installation of 240V chargers at your home.
 Same-day or next-day charging for any EV.
 Typical install: 3-5 hours.